Elliptic minuscule pairs and splitting abelian varieties: Introduction : why elliptic minuscule pairs

+\emph{Then, for every prime $l$, $H^1(A_{\overline{t}}, \mathbf{Q}_l)$ has no multiple weights as a representation of the identity component of $M_l^{\mathrm{Zar}}$, and $A_t$ specializes to absolutely simple abelian varieties at a set of places of positive density.}

+To provide substance to this answer, our goal is to classify elliptic minuscule representations, namely, to solve the problem below :

-\emph{Let $G$ be a semi-simple algebraic group over the spectrum $\eta$ of a finite extension of $\mathbf{Q}_{\ell}$, $\rho_V: G\to\mathrm{GL}(V)$ an absolutely irreducible $\eta$-linear representation with finite kernel.
-Does some maximal torus of $G$ act irreducibly on $V$?}
+{\bf Question 1.6.} \emph{Let $G$ be a semi-simple algebraic group over the spectrum $\eta$ of a finite extension of $\mathbf{Q}_{\ell}$ and $\rho_V: G\to\mathrm{GL}(V)$ an absolutely irreducible $\eta$-linear algebraic representation with finite kernel.
+Does $G$ admit some maximal torus acting irreducibly on $V$}?